idibau/ifc2citygml/README.md

 ## Configuration

-The conversion process is managed through a configuration file that defines which **IFC entities**, **Attributes** and **PropertySets** are included in the conversion.
+The conversion process is managed through a configuration file that defines the **Level of detail** and which **IFC entities**, **Attributes** and **PropertySets** are included in the conversion.

 ### Configuration Sections

 #### LOD

 The configuration begins with the definition of the Level of Detail (LOD).
-The selected LOD determines the LOD class to which all geometrical elements are written.
+The selected LOD determines the LOD class to which all geometrical elements are written and must be manually adapted to fit the to-be-processed IFC file and configuration.
 The CityGML Conceptual Model differentiates four consecutive Levels of Detail (LOD 0-3), where objects become more detailed with increasing LOD with respect to their geometry.

 ![LOD](assets/lod.png)